thrushlang/thrushc/COMMANDS.md

 General flags:

-• -build-dir Set the build directory.
+• -build-dir Configure the build directory for the AOT compiler.

+Linkage flags:

 • -clang-link Enable embedded Clang for linking.
 • -gcc-link [usr/bin/gcc] Specifies GNU Compiler Collection (GCC) for linking.
 • -custom-clang-link [/usr/bin/clang] Specifies the path for use of an external Clang for linking.